SAJAD-net/Programming_Quest/README.md

 # unix-tools
-	Purpose of this repo is, programming small tools
-	By unix-tools I mean writing small tools with the Unix philosophy, not tools that only run on Unix based systems.
+	The purpose of this repo is, programming small tools By unix-tools I mean writing small tools with the Unix philosophy, not tools that only run on Unix based systems.

 ## encryptor

-	uses XOR to encrypt the file and decrypts the file by running it again.
+	uses XOR to encrypt and decrypt files.

 ## pentools